Class A CDL Training at Southwest Truck Driver Training

 • Local: Driving locally and helping to load and unload items; usually home every night

 The states where Southwest Truck Driver Training operates anticipate higher-than-average trucking job growth.
-For example, Arizona trucking jobs are expected to grow 32% from 2020 to 2030.
-Nevada expects a growth rate of 18% from 2020 to 2030.
+For example, Arizona trucking jobs are expected to grow an incredible 32% from 2020 to 2030.
+Nevada also expects a faster-than-average growth rate of 18% from 2020 to 2030.

 Open new doors with our unique CDL training & lifetime job placement assistance